1.What are the advantages of low-pressure plasma cleaning?

 in which the gas in the cleaning chamber is chosen to react in its excited state with the contamination on the surface of the product.
 Gasses can be chosen to produce high levels of UV to accelerate the process.

 2c.
 Baking -The use of elevated temperatures when plasma cleaning:

 Special conditions are created in the chamber of the plasma cleaner to generate heat in the product to be cleaned.

 Conversely by controlling the conditions during plasma cleaning heating and discoloring of the product is prevented.

 An interesting almost by product is the fact that the ionized gas in the plasma chamber dissipates static enabling the easy removal of particles.

-3. Which is correct plasma cleaning process for my application?
+3. Which is correct process for my application?

 3a.
 Plasma cleaning by Sputtering.